AriApar/ariapar.github.io/content/posts/2020-07-26-information-fraud-why-paying-for-twitter-makes-sense.md

 draft: false
 date: 2020-07-26T14:56:05.586Z
 description: >-
-  I think a subscription model for Twitter would make sense, and I might pay for it.
-In fact, I think it would solve the ad-revenue driven misinformation problem, if done correctly.
+  A subscription model for Twitter would make sense, and I would pay for it.
+  In fact, if well-executed, it would solve the ad-revenue driven misinformation problem.
   Here's why.
 socialImage: "/media/moran-8cMPxOqkLE8-unsplash.jpg"
 category: Product
 tags: